What is OAuth 2 sync?

-Why enable OAuth 2 integration for Outlook calendar sync?
+Why use the OAuth 2 integration for Outlook calendar sync?

-Enabling OAuth 2 integration allows you to easily enable syncing between LibCal and your Outlook/Exchange calendars.
+Using the OAuth 2 integration allows you to easily allow syncing between LibCal and your Outlook/Exchange calendars.
 This includes:

 - Syncing your LibCal Appointments with your personal Outlook calendar.
 You can optionally sync your free/busy times in Outlook with LibCal, too, so you won't be listed as available when you have meetings on your calendar.